Exams with Accommodations

 I am an instructor and have a student who is deaf in my course.
 Who do I contact first for support in making my videos and other instructional content accessible?

 - The process of writing the grant and having the instructional content captioned by an approved third party vendor, takes approximately 3 weeks.
 The actual turnaround time for producing captions depends on multiple factors: file format of the video, length of the video, and type of vocabulary used.
+During the first week of the semester, vendor turnaround time increases due to the heavy volume of captioning requests.
+Completing this process several weeks prior to the start of the semester will allow for the shortest turnaround time.

 I have a student in my class who has sign language interpreters and these interpreters provide interpreting of my live Zoom sessions.
 Do I still need to caption my recorded Zoom lectures?